The Mirror of the Heart of Vajrasattva: English translations

-Barron et al. (1998: p.
-136) render an embedded quotation of this tantra within their translation of Lonchenpa's 'Way of Abiding' (Wylie: gnas lugs):
+Richard Barron renders an embedded quotation of this tantra within their translation of Longchenpa's 'Way of Abiding' (Wylie: gnas lugs):

-"Understand all aspects of awareness to be free of ordinary consciousness, which involves concepts of identity.
+Understand all aspects of awareness to be free of ordinary consciousness, which involves concepts of identity.
 Similarly, bring this understanding to the point of understanding that all phenomena are unceasing.
 Bring the understanding of what is unceasing to the point of understanding that it manifests in any way whatsoever.
 Bring the understanding of what manifests in any way whatsoever to the point of understanding that it is unborn.
 Bring the understanding what is unborn to the point of understanding that it does not come and go.
 Bring the understanding of what does not come and go to the point of understanding that it is nondual.
 Bring the understanding of what is nondual to the point of understanding that it is absolutely free of limitations.
 Similarly, bring this understanding to the point of not conceptualizing or thinking about any phenomenon in any way.
-Bring this understanding of all phenomena to the point of experiencing their essence lucidly and without distraction."
+Bring this understanding of all phenomena to the point of experiencing their essence lucidly and without distraction.